 ‘The whole world’s shaking, shaking, shaking…’

 Meanwhile, in New York, the epic trolling of the Western world by Yoko Ono continues as she befuddles and outrages Beatles fans and the public in general with her idiosyncratic FLUXUS-inspired creations.
-Midsummer New York is from her album Fly, produced in conjunction with a film of the same name about the random wanderings of a fly on a woman’s naked body, accompanied by Yoko’s unique interpretation of what a fly sounds like, Backed by the Plastic Ono Band (Lennon, Eric Clapton etc) Midsummer New York is more straightforward musically, a febrile boogie stomp for Yoko to yell over.
+Midsummer New York is from her album Fly, produced in conjunction with a film of the same name about the random wanderings of a fly on a woman’s naked body, accompanied by Yoko’s unique interpretation of what a fly sounds like.
+Backed by the Plastic Ono Band Midsummer New York is more straightforward musically, a febrile boogie stomp for Yoko to yell over.
 And yell she does, creating a proto-punk template in the process.
 But for all its unfettered joy it’s really a song about a mental breakdown.
 Even it it sounds like a typical rock-n’roll call to dance (‘shake, shake, shake!’) it’s really a cry of terror, the yelling of someone who wakes up cold with fear, who’s screaming in the mirror because everything she sees or touches is shaking, because she feels the pain of every animate and inanimate object in the world.
-So, musically, a blast but terrifying at the same time.
+So, musically, a blast but also terrifying.

 ‘I was born and I was dead…’